Why Europe Does Not Build Skyscrapers?

 For example, London has no less than 50,000 protected buildings and counting.
 Rising each year was automatic age listing.
 The impact constructing a tall building next to them would have on the locality would easily ignite the local not in my backyard movement.

-The result is that there is a complex three-dimensional grid above central London, through which architects must not build.
+The result is a complex three-dimensional grid above central London, which architects must not build.
 But the architects of the financial skyscrapers in the City of London have risen to the challenge and come up with some impressive workaround.
 The leading hall building has a distinctive cheese grater shape which allows it to lean out of the way of one of the protected views.

-• The distinctive skyscrapers, especially in London, have a drawback and create a huge problem.
+• The distinctive skyscrapers, especially in London, have drawbacks and create a huge problem.

 The UK has a policy for metropolitan areas called a green belt.
-The green belt is intended to prevent urban sprawl and protect towns and villages from merging and losing their identity.
+The green belt prevents urban sprawl and protects towns and villages from merging and losing their identity.
 As the population grows, more and more people get crammed into a small place.

 Rent prices will go through the roof, and on average middle-class families, apartments get tinier and tinier.
 Eventually, it will become a little.
 So this is one of the reasons why London has the most expensive rental accommodation in Europe, followed by Zurich, Moscow, and Geneva.